HealthTensor/policies/source/training.md

 These aren’t hard safeguards to meet but they likely involve some process changes, like not allowing cleaning people into your office without supervision, keeping doors locked and tracking visitors, encrypting employee computers, and using workstation firewalls.
-We control and monitor access at our offices using both keys and uniquely-assigned fobs.

 ## Technical